anantasharma510/nextjs-projecthub/README.md

 Copy
 Edit

-This version of the `README.md` reflects a professional structure and provides clear instructions on how to organize both the fro
+This version follows a clean, organized format and is easy to read.
+Each section is structured for clarity and ea